Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Discussion

 \subsection{Implications for Young Exoplanet Observations}

 There may be more super-puffs in young stellar systems.
-This is because planets have more chance to retain their atmospheres until the system age.
-In addition, the bolometric energy-limited mass loss implies the mass loss timescale can be as long as $\sim10~{\rm Myr}$ when the equilibrium temperature is low, say $T_{\rm eq}\la300~{\rm K}$, and/or the energy conversion efficiency is low (see Equation \ref{eq:bolo}).
-This is comparable to the system ages of the known youngest exoplanet groups \citep{Mann+16b,David+19,Plavchan+20,Rizzuto+20}.
-In such very young systems, relatively cool exoplanets might retain their atmospheres even if they seem unstable for given $\Lambda$.
+This is because planets have experienced only short age and have more chances to retain their primordial atmospheres.
+In addition, the bolometric energy-limited mass-loss implies the mass-loss timescale cannot be shorter than $\sim10~{\rm Myr}$ when the equilibrium temperature is low, say $T_{\rm eq}\la300~{\rm K}$, and/or the energy conversion efficiency is low (see Equation \ref{eq:bolo}).
+This is comparable to the system ages of the youngest known exoplanet groups \citep{Mann+16b,David+19,Plavchan+20,Rizzuto+20}.
+In such very young systems, relatively cool exoplanets might retain their atmospheres even if they seem unstable for a given $\Lambda$.
 This further enhances the possibility that the radii of young exoplanets are inflated by atmospheric dust.
-Some young super-puffs would eventually lose atmospheres and become nominal super-Earths/sub-Neptunes.
+Some young super-puffs would eventually lose their atmospheres and become nominal super-Earths/sub-Neptunes.